 - I always gravitate towards shrimp and veggies as you can probably already tell!
 These grits also taste awesome alongside eggs and bacon for breakfast.
 When it comes to grits, anything goes!

-- Once the grits start to soak up the broth, add in the evaporated milk and stir until you've reached bonus arm-workout territory.
+- Once the grits start to soak up the broth, add in the half and half and stir until you've reached bonus arm-workout territory.

-- After another five to ten minutes, fold in the sweet potato, butter and half and half.
+- After another five to ten minutes, fold in the sweet potato, butter and any additional dairy you'd like to yield your ideal consistency.
+I like mine thick, but saucy grits are great too!

 - Lastly add your freshly grated Gouda andseason with garlic powder and salt.